EN Banner

 Wild and hidden hot springs

-You will find many hot springs in the Westfjords in western Iceland with breathtaking views over the fjords.
-Not many people know about those hot springs as they are quite hidden from the tourist’s eye and are located in remote areas.
-But that doesn’t mean you cannot go there and relax your mind and body in a quiet place.
+You will find many hot springs in the Westfjords in western Iceland, with breathtaking views over the fjords.
+Not many people know about those hot springs as they are pretty hidden from the tourist’s eye and are located in remote areas.

 Although it is viral on Instagram, the paradox is that Seljavallalaug is one of the secret places on the South Coast of Iceland.
 And I am saying this because of its hidden position in the mountains, on a geothermal valley.